awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-hls-access-control.md

    1. For **Secrets role ARN**, enter the ARN for the IAM role that grants MediaPackage access to AWS Secrets Manager\.
 The Secrets role ARN must be in this format: `arn:aws:iam::accountID:role/name`

    1. For **CDN identifier secret ARN**, enter the ARN for the authorization code secret in Secrets Manager that your CDN uses for authorization to access your endpoint\.
-The CDN identifier secret ARN must be in this format: arn:aws:secretsmanager:*region*:*accountID*:secret*guid*\.
+The CDN identifier secret ARN must be in this format: `arn:aws:secretsmanager:region:accountID:secretguid`\.

    For information about how this authorization works, see [CDN authorization in AWS Elemental MediaPackage](cdn-auth.md)\.